 "Keep in mind where you live," notes Richman.
 "If you live in a wet or humid environment, take that into consideration as climate can alter the shape of your curls.
 It's best to discuss how your curl pattern changes with your stylist."

-"Be careful when drying your hair and bangs," says Richman.
-"You may find you need to restyle your bangs in the morning even though you didn't wash your hair.
-Wet them carefully and pat dry with an Aquis Lisse Luxe Hair Turban ($30) as it's less harmful than a cotton towel (it leaves the cuticle smoother as your hair dries)."
+Take a page from Ilana Glazer's book and embrace your texture on slightly longer bangs.
+"You may find you need to restyle your bangs in the morning even though you didn't wash your hair," says Richman.
+"Wet them carefully and pat dry with an Aquis Lisse Luxe Hair Turban ($30) as it's less harmful than a cotton towel (it leaves the cuticle smoother as your hair dries)."

 Would you believe us if we told you that @mominakhterr doesn't actually have bangs?
 Per the caption, she faked them: "I didn't cut my front pieces too short, I just applied my stylers a bit closer to the roots at the front and scrunched!"
 A genius hack.

 Storm Reid's curly faux-hawk is such a unique way to style medium-length or long curls.
 The choppy fringed pieces at the front create a longer bang that falls just past her eyebrows.